beholderface/HexDrawAssist/README.md

 Requires AutoHotKey v2.

-Once you have AHK v2 installed, just run the script file and it'll do its thing.
+Once you have AHK v2 installed, just run the script file (`HexDrawAssist.ahk`) and it'll do its thing.

 To use the script, you press X while your cursor is right next to a dot on the hex grid.
 The script will simulate your right mouse button being held down, until you press X again or move your cursor off of the Minecraft window.
 While your cursor is on the Minecraft window, you can also press TAB + W to close the script entirely.
 If the script ever detects that a Minecraft window does not exist, it will automatically close.